CookiePPP/papers/README.md

 In this paper ...

 They use w2v-BERT to convert audio into semantic (text) tokens.
-They use SoundStream to convert audio into compressed form.
+They use SoundStream to convert audio into and out-of compressed form.
 Similar to EnCodec VQVAE used by VALL-E.

 They use extensive pre-training with each model to significantly improve results.